alexkonovalov/airports/readme.md

 ## Usage

-Send a `POST` request to the `/route` endpoint with the following JSON request body:
+Send a `GET` request to the `/calculate` endpoint with the following query params:

 ```json
 {